 2. Targeting Long Tail Keywords in Niche Markets can dramatically improve your traffic and conversions.

-These long tail keywords might have less search volume, (traffic is lower than big chunk keywords) but they are easier to rank in the search engines, and they also convert a lot higher than other keywords
+These long tail keywords might have less search volume, (traffic is lower than big chunk keywords) but they are easier to rank in the search engines.
+These long tail keywords also tend to convert a lot higher than other keywords because it’s highly targeted.

 3. There’s a huge opportunity to become an Authority in Niche Markets.